HermesGermany/galapagos/CONTRIBUTING.md

 ### The merge

 Finally, your contributions will be merged.
-Currently, no snapshot builds are automatically deployed to the public, but we will perform a new release of Galapagos every three to four weeks.
+Currently, no snapshot builds are automatically deployed to the public, but we will perform a new release of Galapagos every three to four months.
 The next release will include your changes then.